 The syrup will form firm but pliable threads when removed from the water.

-Many different recipes require cooking the candy to the soft-crack stage, among the most common are toffees, brittles, and butterscotch.
-Often, candies that are cooked to soft-crack stage feature a caramelized sugar flavor and a hard, pleasingly crunchy texture.Continue to 8 of 9 below.
+Many different recipes require cooking the candy to the soft-crack stage.
+Among the most common are toffees, brittles, and butterscotch.
+Candies that are cooked to the soft-crack stage often feature a caramelized sugar flavor and a hard, pleasingly crunchy texture.Continue to 8 of 9 below.

 08 of 09